seheon-oh/baygaud-PI/README.md

 		[seheon@sejong00] deactivate

-		--> Now, you enter the python virtual environment, named 'baygaud'
+		--> Now, you enter the python3.10 virtual environment, named 'baygaud'

 		(baygaud) [seheon@sejong00]

-		--> Install the python packages for baygaud-PI.
+		--> Install the python3.10 packages for baygaud-PI.
 Note that these packages are only compatible within the virtual environment that has been created.
 The required package list, 'requirements.txt', is included in the 'baygaud_PI' directory.